JoseDRamirezM/InfoSec/Web Security Academy/SQL injection/SQL injection.md

 2. In some cases obtaining a persistent backdoor into an organization's systems.

 # SQLi examples
-- Retrieve hidden data: return additional results modifying a SQL query.
+- [[Retrieving hidden data]]: return additional results modifying a SQL query.
-- Subverting application logic: modify a query to interfere with the application logic.
+- [[Subverting application logic]]: modify a query to interfere with the application logic.
-- UNION attacks: retrieve information from different database tables.
+- [[UNION attacks]]: retrieve information from different database tables.
 - Examining the database: extract information about the version and structure of the database.
 - Blind SQL injection: the results of a vulnerable query are not returned in the application response.